CSAT and CEQV for nilpotent Maltsev algebras of Fitting length > 2: Background

 A congruence $\alpha$ of $\algA$ is an equivalence relation on $A$ that is preserved by the operations of $\algA$.
 The set of all congruences of $\algA$ forms the congruence lattice $\Con(\algA)$, whose maximal element is $\mathbf 1_A = A\times A$, and whose minimum is $\mathbf 0_A = \{(x,x) \colon x \in A\}$.
 For two tuples $\bar a, \bar b \in A^n$ of the same length, we are going to write $(\bar a, \bar b) \in \alpha$, if the $(a_i, b_i) \in \alpha$, for all indices $i=1,\ldots,n$.

 Algebras in this paper will always be from \emph{congruence modular varieties}, i.e. from varieties, in which every algebra has a modular congruence lattice.
-In fact, we are only going to study algebras which have a Maltsev term $m(x,y,z) \in \Pol(\algA)$, i.e. a ternary operation satisfying the identities $m(y,x,x) = m(x,x,y) = y$ for all $x,y \in A$.
-For short, we call such algebras \emph{Maltsev algebras}; every Maltsev algebra generates a congruence modular variety.
+In fact, we are only going to study algebras which have a \emph{Mal'tsev term} $m$, i.e. a ternary term satisfying the identities $m(y,x,x) \approx m(x,x,y) \approx y$.
+For short, we call such algebras \emph{Mal'tsev algebras}.
+It is well-known that a variety has a Mal'tsev term if and only if it is \emph{congruence permutable}.
+In particular this implies that every Mal'tsev algebra generates a congruence modular variety.
+The opposite implication is not true in general, but holds in the setting of nilpotent algebras \cite{FM-commutator-theory}.
+Thus, for simplicity we are going to refer to such algebras simply as \emph{nilpotent Mal'tsev algebras}, instead of the lengthy (albeit more general) ``nilpotent algebras from congruence modular varieties''.